EliAndrewC/l7r/setting/budgets.md

 | 0 | samurai, shugenja | 0 | 0 |  |  |  |  |
 | 100 | Total | 75 | 15 |  |  |  | 75 |

-## Samurai Concentration by City Size and the Capital
+## Samurai concentration by city size and the capital

 The per-tier caste tables in [`l7r.md` - Demographics](l7r.md#demographics) establish that samurai are ~2% of the Empire's total population (~5,000 per median domain).
 But this 2% is not distributed evenly across settlement types, and the way it varies with city size is structurally important both for understanding the Empire and for computing the samurai population of Otosan Uchi.

-### The Sub-Linear Scaling Principle
+### The sub-linear scaling principle

 **Capital cities of large premodern empires consistently have a *lower* elite percentage than their provincial counterparts, because the absolute size of the administrative cohort scales sub-linearly with city size while the commercial and service population scales roughly linearly.**  A city twice as large does not need twice as many magistrates, ministers, and clerks - administrative need grows more slowly than population - but it does attract roughly twice as many merchants, laborers, servants, and artisans to serve that larger population.
 The elite fraction therefore shrinks as the city grows, even as the absolute number of elites rises.